 What are spreadsheets again?
 In my last article I talked about the basic layout of a spreadsheet.
 I also mentioned a few of the most common uses for teachers and educators.
 Based on my experience, teachers have used spreadsheets primarily for the following: 1.
 Lists: tasks, items in an inventory, birthdays, emails, attendance 2.
 Grades: […]

 This is the first part in a series on beginner tips for using spreadsheets to help teachers be more efficient in the classroom.
 Common Digital Tools Teachers understand Google Docs & Google Slides, but not so much with Google Sheets.
 Word processing documents, presentation software, spreadsheets.
 As teachers, these are digital documents that we use […]

-photo by lukas blazek on unsplash Overview Collaboration, communication, creation, workshops, conferences, professional development.
+Building A Foundation for Strong Data Culture in Schools Overview Collaboration, communication, creation, workshops, conferences, professional development.
 These are all concepts that go hand-in-hand with teaching.
 Teachers are used to workshops and conferences where they are able to connect with other educators on current best practices in education.
-These opportunities allow them to improve on their own teaching […]
+These opportunities allow them to improve on […]